Good researchers don't want to waste time or take home a heavy book they won't end up using.

-If you've found something in the Discovery Catalog that you may want to borrow from another campus but aren't sure if it's relevant, it's good to check the table of contents (TOC).
+If you've found a book title online or in the Discovery Catalog that you may want to borrow from another campus but aren't sure if it's relevant, it's good to check the table of contents (TOC).
+Sections and chapter titles can give you insight into what the book is about.

-Sometimes the contents are listed in the record here, under "Contents" which you can see when you click on the book title in the search results.
+Sometimes the contents are listed in the record here within the catalog, under "Contents" which you can see when you click on the book title in the search results.

-Oftentimes, a Google search using the ISBN can get you to the specific Amazon book or publisher results.
+Outside of the catalog, such as in a Google search, using the ISBN can get you to the specific Amazon book or publisher results.
 Amazon's "Look inside" feature (if the book has it) will give you a preview:

 If you cannot find a preview on Amazon, you might try Google Books (under the "More" option):